Find Affordable College Courses

 $3,140 Average Tuition & Fees

-A rank of #4 on this year’s list means Mississippi Delta Community College is a great value for health professions students.
-Mississippi Delta Community College is a small public school located in the town of Moorhead.
+The excellent programs at Mississippi Delta Community College helped the school earn the #4 place on this year’s ranking of the best health professions schools in Mississippi.
+Mississippi Delta Community College is a small public school located in the remote town of Moorhead.

-Mississippi Delta Community College undergraduate students pay an average of $3,140 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Mississippi Delta Community College are $3,140 a year.
 After completing their degree, health professions graduates from Mississippi Delta Community College carry an average student debtload of $13,618.

 Read full report on Health Professions at Mississippi Delta Community College